-If a lease term begins after the first of any month, the PHA will pro-rate assistance for the first month.
+If a lease term begins after the first of any month, the PHA may\not pro-rate assistance for the first month.
+Assistance may begin the first of the following month.

 During the initial term of the lease, the owner may not raise the rent to owner [24 CFR 982.309].